denizsari/cardiolive/docs/reports/FINAL_COMPLETION_REPORT.md

 ---

 **🎉 CONGRATULATIONS!**
-The Cardiolive e-commerce platform infrastructure is **COMPLETE** and **PRODUCTION-READY** with enterprise-grade capabilities and zero critical issues!
+The Kardiyolive e-commerce platform infrastructure is **COMPLETE** and **PRODUCTION-READY** with enterprise-grade capabilities and zero critical issues!

 ---